d2l-ai/d2l-en/chapter_natural-language-processing-applications/natural-language-inference-attention.md

-Normalizing the attention weights in :eqref:`eq_nli_e`, we compute the weighted average of all the word embeddings in the hypothesis to obtain representation of the hypothesis that is softly aligned with the word indexed by $i$ in the premise:
+Normalizing the attention weights in :eqref:`eq_nli_e`, we compute the weighted average of all the token vectors in the hypothesis to obtain representation of the hypothesis that is softly aligned with the token indexed by $i$ in the premise:

 $$
 \boldsymbol{\beta}_i = \sum_{j=1}^{n}\frac{\exp(e_{ij})}{ \sum_{k=1}^{n} \exp(e_{ik})} \mathbf{b}_j.
 $$

-Likewise, we compute soft alignment of premise words for each word indexed by $j$ in the hypothesis:
+Likewise, we compute soft alignment of premise tokens for each token indexed by $j$ in the hypothesis:

 $$
 \boldsymbol{\alpha}_j = \sum_{i=1}^{m}\frac{\exp(e_{ij})}{ \sum_{k=1}^{m} \exp(e_{kj})} \mathbf{a}_i.